-Using NCI Controlled Terminology for Standardizing Data
+Using NCI Controlled Terminology for Standardizing Data.

-Use of consistent terminology within and between studies is critical to enabling an efficient trial process.
+The use of consistent terminology within and between studies is critical to enabling an efficient trial process.
 CDISC standards such as CDASH, SDTM, SEND and ADaM standardize the structures to use when collecting and submitting data, but what about the data values themselves?

-This post gives an overview of CDISC’s standardized controlled terminology and how it should be used to collect and submit data in a way that speeds trials and enables cross study analysis.
+This post gives an overview of CDISC’s standardized controlled terminology and how it should be used to collect and submit data in a way that speeds trials and enables cross-study analysis.

 CDISC partner with NCI to define standardized terminology

-CDISC have partnered with the National Cancer Institute (NCI) to help bring consistency to terminology in clinical trials.
+CDISC has partnered with the National Cancer Institute (NCI) to help bring consistency to terminology in clinical trials.
 Through this collaboration a standard set of terminology has been defined and is updated quarterly, bringing semantic consistency across studies.
-Using this terminology, the same piece information will be represented in the same way across studies.
+Using this terminology, the same piece of information will be represented in the same way across studies.

-Lets take a simple example – Sex:
+Let’s take a simple example – Sex: